cambridge-cares/TheWorldAvatar/Agents/HeatEmissionAgent/README.md

 The meanings of the symbols in the equation above are as follows:

   - $Q$ : Heat emissions rate in megawatts
-  - $ E_c $ : Carbon dioxide emissions rate in units of tons per year
+  - $E_c$ : Carbon dioxide emissions rate in units of tons per year
   - $C_I$ : Carbon emissions index which is assumed to be 63.0 kg/GJ
   - $Y_s$ : Number of seconds per year.